CYP2D6: Gene

 The gene is located on chromosome 22q13.1. near two cytochrome P450 pseudogenes (CYP2D7P and CYP2D8P).
 Among them, CYP2D7P originated from CYP2D6 in a stem lineage of great apes and humans, the CYP2D8P originated from CYP2D6 in a stem lineage of Catarrhine and New World monkeys' stem lineage.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene.

 Genotype/phenotype variability

-CYP2D6 shows the largest phenotypical variability among the CYPs, largely due to genetic polymorphism.
-The genotype accounts for normal, reduced, and non-existent CYP2D6 function in subjects.
+CYP2D6 is considered to show the largest phenotypical variability among the CYPs, largely due to genetic polymorphism.
+However, whether this difference is due to the focus on previous research and the ability of the methods to show variability or whether CYP2D6 actually varies more than the other genes is not yet fully understood.
+The genotype accounts for enhanced, normal, reduced, and non-existent CYP2D6 function in subjects.
 Pharmacogenomic tests are now available to identify patients with variations in the CYP2D6 allele and have been shown to have widespread use in clinical practice.

 The CYP2D6 function in any particular subject may be described as one of the following: